dandlezzz/active_conformity/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Help and Inspiration
+Thanks to [Dan Barret](https://github.com/thoughtpunch) who has provided guidance and inspiration for this project.